arenaxr/arena-docs/content/python-api/attributes/shadow.md

     </div>
     <a class="headerlink" href="#Shadow"></a>

-            <div class="docstring"><p>Shadow attribute class to manage its properties in the ARENA:
+            <div class="docstring"><p>Shadow attribute class to manage its properties in the ARENA: The shadow component enables shadows for an entity and its children.
+Adding the shadow component alone is not enough to display shadows in your scene.
+We must have at least one light with castShadow: true enabled.
 Usage: shadow=Shadow(...)</p>

 <h6 id="parameters">Parameters</h6>